PYDuquesnoy/SAMDemo/README.md

-# System Management and Monitoring Demo
+# Workshop: System Management and Monitoring

-The following Demo can be run on any platform that supports docker.
+The following Worshop can be run on any platform that supports docker.

 Here we focus on running it with Docker for Windows, using Linux containers.